 Creating a crisis firewall

-In April 2012, the IMFC and G20 Finance Ministers and Governors jointly agreed to further enhance IMF resources through a new round of bilateral borrowing; 35 agreements for a total of about SDR 280 billion ($385 billion) have been finalized.
+In April 2012, the IMFC and G20 Finance Ministers and Governors jointly agreed to further enhance IMF resources through a new round of bilateral borrowing; 35 agreements for a total of about SDR 282 billion ($396 billion) have been finalized.
+In September 2014, the Executive Board approved a one-year extension of the initial two-year terms of the agreements.
 These borrowing agreements serve as a second line of defense after quotas and NAB resources.

 Sharpening IMF analysis and policy advice